TangentFoxy/lipu-sitelen/Brainstorming.md

 The various references to treating all data as the same type is an idea about how often data structures end up being slight variations on the same thing and a project which allows treating all hierarchical text data as something that can be viewed through any choice of lens instead of an assumed structure.
 I still want to pursue this idea, but having a functional blog is my biggest priority, and this does not serve that goal.
 (This hypothetical ideal allows treating a blog with comments, a forum, a Twitter-clone, and a Reddit-clone as all just different ways of viewing the same information.
 You can organize by various layers and presentations of the same stuff.)

 ## Future ideas
-Automatic scoring system.
+- Automatic scoring system.
 Aka, reddit scoring.
 I might want to implement that on comments and posts/pages.
 Might be better elsewhere.
 Too much overhead for little benefit here.
+- Community-made tags.

 - Permissions
   - id, user_id, permission_type, object_type, object_id, created_at, updated_at,